integration-team-iiith/colloid-and-surface-chemistry-iiith-javascript-lab/README.md

 * Using ActionScript to JavaScript transpilers like [AS3JS](http://as3js.org/).
 But, the problem with AS3JS is that, it converts ActionScript into some complex form of JavaScript.
 It is difficult to understand and to use the JavaScript files generated using AS3JS.

 * [Haxe](http://haxe.org/) is a cross-platform toolkit.
 It is similar to ActionScript and hence it is one of the easiest options for conversion, in particular if used through [OpenFL](http://www.openfl.org/).
 Haxe can compile to several languages including JavaScript.
 Some automatic conversion tools are currently available, such as as3hx and as3tohx, which convert a significant part of the code for you.
 * While searching for tools which can convert SWF files into HTML5, I came across a tool called [SWIFFY]() developed by Google.
 As per Wikipedia, Google Swiffy was a web-based tool developed by Google that converted SWF files to HTML5.
 Its main goal was to display Flash contents on devices that do not support Flash, such as iPhone, iPad, and Android Tablets.
 Swiffy was shut down July 1, 2016.
-It would be the perfect tool for the conversion.
+It would have been the perfect tool for the conversion.

 #### Method adopted